juju/docs/src/en/clouds.md

 to run this periodically, or if you are sure there are additional regions/clouds Juju supports which are not currently listed.

 !!!
-Note: juju can work with any OpenStack cloud, see the notes below for [specifying additional clouds](#specifying-additional-clouds)
+Note: Juju can work with any OpenStack cloud, see the notes below for [specifying additional clouds](#specifying-additional-clouds)

 ### Special clouds